Top 20 Node.js Interview Questions and Answers

 • It compiles JavaScript to native machine code (IA-32, x86-64, ARM, or MIPS ISAs) before execution.

-4. What IDEs you can use for Node.js development?
+4. What IDEs can you use for Node.js development?

-AngularJS development can be done with the help of the following IDEs:
+Node.JS development can be done with the help of the following IDEs:

 1. Visual Studio 2013, 2015 or higher